waimea-jmace-300DTD/jmace-300DTD-assessment/Design.md

 ### Proposed Solution

-Im going to make a website for the richmond VetLife it will allow customers see when there fav vet is on and book his time see what Expertise the vets there have and what they can do at the clinic with a map of where it is and how to get there
+Im going to make a website for the richmond VetLife it will allow customers see when there fav vet is on and book his time see, what Expertise the vets there have and what they can do at the clinic with a map of where it is

 -------------------------------------------------